Dental emergencies may range from mild to severe and include:

 Oral pain, swelling and, in some cases, bleeding are all symptoms of dental damage that requires emergency treatment.
 As the mouth is neurologically connected to the head and body, other symptoms like headaches and nausea may be felt.

-These types of dental emergencies may have different causes, such as an injury inflicted during sports or physical activity, trauma, bacterial infection, abnormal cell growth (neoplasm), disease and poor habits.
+These types of dental emergencies may have different causes, such as an injury inflicted during sports or physical activity, trauma, swollen mouth, bacterial infection, abnormal cell growth (neoplasm), disease and poor dental habits.

 Each dental emergency is evaluated on a case-by-case basis for diagnosis and treatment.
 Broken teeth may be saved through composite filling or be extracted for replacement with artificial teeth, such as bridges, dental implants and crowns.
 For infections, root canal treatment may be necessary or oral surgery.
-Dental care professionals at Ten Dental are trained to manage dental and medical emergencies.
+The dental care professionals at Ten Dental Facial are trained to manage dental and medical emergencies for patients across London.

 Arrange an emergency dental appointment